kad1kad/Automat/README.md

+# Automat

-# Automat: Step Sequencer and Synthesizer Web App
+## Step Sequencer and Synthesizer Web App

 Automat is a step sequencer and synthesizer built using React and Reactronica.
 It provides a user interface to design music sequences with various instruments and effects.